CastXML/pygccxml/docs/index.rst

 Test environment
 ================

 `pygccxml` comes with comprehensive unit tests.
-They are executed on the `Ubuntu`_ Linux operating systems.
+They are executed on different operating systems, and with different versions of compilers.
+See the `Travis`_ builds for more details.
-See the `Travis`_ builds for more details. `pygccxml` is tested under python 2.6, 2.7, 3.2, 3.3 and 3.4.
+`pygccxml` is tested under python 2.6, 2.7, 3.2, 3.3, 3.4, 3.5.
 All in all, `pygccxml` has more than 230 tests.

 Documentation contents